These books are located in the fiction area of the children’s department. They are shelved by the author’s last name.

 2008 Nutmeg Award nominee

 Imagine you are lucky enough to be on the cruise of a lifetime.
-While on the trip, you explore the ship, meet a wonderful, heroic dog, and end up fighting for your life.
+While on the trip, you explore the ship, meet a wonderful, heroic dog, and then end up fighting for your life.

 Defoe: Robinson Crusoe